UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 ### Version 04 - Adding Animation
 Build and run the code in `v4`.

-When you click the Fetch button it first downloads an image from the Internet, inserts the downloaded image into the layout and finally performs some animation.
+When you click the Fetch button it first downloads an image from the Internet, inserts the downloaded image into the layout and finally performs a specific sequence of animations.

 > Downloading the image from the Internet can take several seconds.
 The animations follow, and also take several seconds to complete.

-- Note the animation - the image fades from transparent to opaque, then scales up and down while rotating.
+- In the first animation, the image fades from transparent to opaque.

+- In the second animation, the image scales up and rotates.

+- In the final animation, the image continues to rotate and return to it's original size.

+**EXPERIMENT**

-- As soon as you click the `Fetch` button, confirm the UI is still responsive by toggling the switch several times
+As soon as you click the `Fetch` button, confirm the UI is still responsive by toggling the switch several times

 The only change from `v3` is the `Fetch` button event handler.